10 Leadership Styles You Should Know

 Situational leadership is exactly as it sounds.
 You make judgment calls based on varying circumstances, such as work environment, employee strengths, and corporate goals.
 The judgment calls you make are based on the leadership styles needed in any given situation.

 Situational leadership is favored by many big organizations because of its flexibility.
 However, any leader who is required to fill this role must have a broad understanding of leadership and its different functions.
 They need to have a firm grasp of techniques that are both authoritative and team-based.
 The more leading styles that you are familiar with, the better.
-Key leadership styles: pacesetting leadership and democratic leadership.
-You also should know when to get a job done yourself and when to delegate.
-Sometimes taking on the whole workload is just impractical.

 There are several ways you can implement a democratic approach to leadership.
 However, both approaches incorporate one thing: employee feedback.
 The bottom line is to prompt your employees for their ideas, insights, and thoughts.
 This is often most helpful in group settings or board meetings.
-You can use your team of employees as a great “idea-machine.”
+You can use your team of employees as a great “idea machine.”
 It is also one of the most effective types of leadership.

 The two kinds of democratic leadership are based on how you incorporate employees’ feedback.
 The final say is always yours, but you can choose to 1) consider their opinions or 2) put it up to a vote.
 The difference between those two is the control you give your employees.
 The amount of power you give them also depends on your project.
 Does your goal require them to make the decision, or does it need a general idea of their views?
 You call the shots.

-This leadership style is extremely management based.
+This leadership style is extremely management-based.
 As opposed to the democratic approach, an autocratic leader makes all decisions by themself or with a select group of individuals.
 Because the autocratic style is heavily supervision-based, it is not conducive to highly creative environments.
 It is a style best reserved for jobs that have one specialized individual with several assistants.

 This style can also be very effective with groups of people who do not perform well by themselves.
 Certain people need more encouragement than others, especially new employees who have little to no experience.
 They require more supervision and it is best to teach them to follow instructions before letting them have much input.

 Having a supportive leadership role entails a unique approach to the workplace.
 Usually, the main emphasis is mainly on management.
 But, in this case, leadership is also emphasized.
 What is the difference between management and leadership?
-Management is when a supervisor is the one making the course-corrections and helping employees make the right choices.
-Conversely, leadership is all about training employees how to deal with their own challenges.
+Management is when a supervisor is the one making the course corrections and helping employees make the right choices.
+Conversely, leadership is all about training employees on how to deal with their own challenges.
 This minimizes how much they have to come to you with little problems.
 The supportive style includes checkups with your employees to make sure they are learning and doing well.

 Here are some tips for implementing this strategy: be an example to your employees, cultivate your relationships with them, and create a team-based environment.
 No one will trust or listen to you if you don’t prove to them that you are in this together.
 You can demonstrate this by working alongside your employees in a “hands-on” manner.
 This helps cultivate your relationship with them and sets an example for their work ethic.